Buzz! Junior: Ace Racers

 Buzz!
-Junior: Ace Racers is the fifth and latest game in the Buzz!
-Junior series of party games.
-It was developed by Cohort Studios and released in 2008 for the PlayStation 2.
+Junior: Ace Racers is a 2008 party video game developed by Cohort Studios and published by Sony Computer Entertainment for the PlayStation 2.
+It is the fifth and latest instalment in the Buzz!
+Junior series, as well as the only to not be released on the PlayStation 3 despite releasing very late in its predecessor's lifespan.

 Reception

 GamesRadar scored the game as 3/5 and was happy with the variety of game types but criticised the racing mini-games and the "stuck record" announcer.
 Videogamer.com score the game as 8/10 and praised the mixture of games, the colourful graphics and the ease of play, but was undecided on whether it was a better than previous Buzz!
 Junior titles.